How to Repair Your Credit for Free

 What does “verified” mean?

-• An example of when verification can work in your favor.
-Let’s say you’ve had a debt that’s gone through multiple collectors.
-It’s been bought and sold several times.
-In many cases, collectors don’t have complete information about the original debt, which is required to verify that the debt is really yours for the amount they say.
-If you ask a bureau to verify it and the collector can’t provide all the information required, then it must be removed.
-This can sometimes get a collection account removed, even if it’s legitimately a debt that you originally owed.
+- Here is an example of when verification can work in your favor: Suppose you’ve had a debt through multiple collectors.
+The debt has been bought and sold several times.
+In many cases, collectors don’t have complete information about the original debt, which is required to verify that the debt is yours for the amount they say.
+It must be removed if you ask a bureau to verify it and the collector can’t provide all the required information.
+This can sometimes get a collection account removed, even if it’s legitimately a debt you owed initially.
 Basically, you get off on a technicality because the collector doesn’t have complete records.